softwaremill/asamal/README.md

 Creating PDFs is very easy with Asamal.
-Just create any @Get action, with a corresponding velocity template and access it adding to the url `/pdf` before the controller name, or use the TagHelper to generate pdf link.
+Just create any @Get action, with a corresponding velocity template and access it adding to the url `/pdf` before the controller name, or use the AsamalHelper to generate pdf link.

 Asamal will use Flying Saucer and convert the html into pdf.
 To make the browser download a desired file name, just follow the link by it.